Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Proof of Theorem

 (the time threshold $t_i$ to be specified later).

 Our construction is explicit, and the standard blocks $Q_i^{j}$ are computable (given $i$ and $j$) though the time required for this computation can be pretty large.

-\begin{remark} The intuition behind this construction can be explained as follows.
-On the one hand, all large enough patterns in each standard $N_i\times N_i$ blocks should have a high time-bounded Kolmogorov complexity due to the ``local structure'': each of the the standard blocks of rank $i-1$ (of size $N_{i-1}\times N_{i-1}$) is complex, and these blocks are independent of each other.
+\begin{remark} Let us explain the intuition behind this construction.
+We inductively construct standard blocks that have the following two properties.
+On the one hand, all large enough patterns in each standard $N_i\times N_i$ blocks should have a high time-bounded Kolmogorov complexity due to the ``local structure'': each of the standard blocks of rank $(i-1)$ (of size $N_{i-1}\times N_{i-1}$) is complex, and these blocks are independent of each other.
 On the other hand, the whole standard block of size $N_i\times N_i$ should have a high time bounded Kolmogorov complexity (with even a bigger time bound) due to the information embedded in its ``global structure'' (how the blocks of level $(i-1)$ are arranged inside of a block of level $i$).
 To carry out the inductive argument, we construct for each $i$ a large family of standard blocks of size $N_i\times N_i$, and these blocks must be in some sense ``independent.'' \end{remark}

 \emph{Base of induction:} We defined blocks $Q_0^{1}, \ldots, Q_0^{\ell_0} $ as arbitrary distinct binary matrices of size $n_0\times n_0$ (we can do it assuming that $2^{n_0^2}> \ell_0 = n_1^2$).